pcraster/pcraster/README.md

 You can find more information about our research and development projects on [our website.](http://computationalgeography.org/) Information on PCRaster is given at the [project website](http://www.pcraster.eu/), and online documentation can be found [here](https://pcraster.geo.uu.nl/pcraster/latest/documentation/index.html).
 For questions regarding the usage of PCRaster please use our [mailing list](https://lists.geo.uu.nl/mailman/listinfo/pcraster-info), bugs can be reported via our [issue tracker](https://github.com/pcraster/pcraster/issues).

+PCRaster is maintained by the [Computational Geography](https://www.computationalgeography.org/) group at [Utrecht University](https://www.uu.nl/en/research/department-of-physical-geography) in The Netherlands.

 ## Installation
 [![Conda Version](https://img.shields.io/conda/vn/conda-forge/pcraster.svg)](https://anaconda.org/conda-forge/pcraster)